trufflesuite/trufflesuite.com/src/blog/homage-to-truffle-local-ethereum-simulator-ganache/index.md

 **By [Kingsley Arinze](https://twitter.com/heydamali)**

-*Did you know the Truffle local Ethereum blockchain simulator was inspired by the original Ethereum testnet?
+*Did you know the Truffle local Ethereum simulator was inspired by the original Ethereum testnet?
 This story and more as we look back on the history of Truffle.*

 ### Introduction